-There are many different kinds of early orthodontic treatment that can be prescribed.
+There are many different kinds of early orthodontic treatment that can be prescribed, besides braces for kids in Glendale.
 There are devices that assist the movement of teeth, change jaw positioning, and to hold teeth in place while waiting for other areas of movement.
 Other forms of treatment may involve removing baby teeth to help permanent teeth erupt with more space.

 Some orthodontic problems may be easier to correct if they are found and treated early and can prevent larger costs in the future.
 Important problems to observe from age 6-8 consist of crowded teeth, abnormal eruption, and crossbites.
 Waiting until all permanent teeth have come in, or until facial growth is nearly complete, may make correction of some problems more difficult and costly.

 Our orthodontists can determine whether or not an early orthodontic treatment is necessary.
 For some cases, early orthodontic treatment can adjust the bite better than adult orthodontics because the teeth are still developing and easier to move.
 Ask Dr. Artin and Dr. Mel from Orthodontics LA for an early orthodontic treatment screening.